 - Expose yourself to different things.
 Read about stuff you’ve never considered.
 Travel.
 Hang out with different people.
 The more you broaden your mind, the more information you get.
 Kounious and Beeman show that eureka moments are often a blend of different ideas that you’re exposed to.

 - Manage stress and anxiety.
 Chronic stress and anxiety prevent your mind to think clearly, focus, and relax.
 Those are key ingredients of getting new insights.
 So before you think about finding your passion, deal with stress and anxiety first if you’re having a lot of it.

 I think those two things are critical steps that most of us skip.
 We dive into the practical things like keeping a notebook next to your bed.

-But the thing is: You need input if you want output.
+But the thing is: You need input if you want to output.

 Instead of consciously thinking about your passion, let your passion come to you.
 It’s somewhere inside of you, hiding because it’s afraid to expose itself.

 You just have to trust that someday it will seemingly appear out of nowhere.
 When that day comes, make a happy dance, celebrate, whatever, but the next day, wake up and start working.